andres20980/kasten-docs/docs/usage.md

 To import applications, you need to select Import for the action.
-  While you need to also specify a frequency for the import, this simply controls how often to check the shared object storage or NFS file storage location.
+  While you need to also specify a frequency for the import, this simply controls how often to check the shared object storage or NFS/SMB file storage location.
 If data within the store is not refreshed at the same frequency, no duplicate work will be performed, and multiple restore points may be imported by a single action if there is any catching-up to